 Tatiana was interested in writing centers even before she knew they existed–when even the idea of teaching academic writing in her native Russia was novel.
 Living in Jackson since 2006, she has been a tutor and now coordinator in the Richard Wright Center for Writing, Rhetoric, and Research at Jackson State University.
 Her fascination with writing centers does not detract from her love of reading, traveling, experimenting in the kitchen and the garden, and watching movies set in Nordic landscapes.

-Liz is Director of the Writing Center and Writing Instructor at Millsaps College in Jackson, MS. Formerly Liz was assistant director of the writing center at George Mason University, where she earned an MFA in fiction writing.
+Liz is the Mississippi representative to the Southeastern Mississippi Writing Center Association.
+She directs the writing center and teaches at Millsaps College in Jackson, MS. Formerly Liz was assistant director of the writing center at George Mason University, where she earned an MFA in fiction writing.
 Liz is co-editor of Gazing Grain Press, an inclusive feminist chapbook press.
 She’s also kind of obsessed with distance running and frozen yogurt, and swears the two are not related.